Pécs: Railway

 Pécs is connected to Budapest through Pusztaszabolcs, and has direct connections to Mohács, Nagykanizsa.

 Designed by Ferenc Pfaff, the main railway station was built in 1900 and became a listed building in 2008.
-The building itself was built in the style of Renaissance Eclecticism, and it features reliefs depicting James Watt and George Stephenson designed by Klein Ármin and made by Zsolnay factory A mass transit hub -including a bus terminal, a bus stop and a cab rank zone- is situated on the square in front of the railway station.
+The building itself was built in the style of Renaissance Eclecticism, and it features reliefs depicting James Watt and George Stephenson designed by Ármin Klein and made by the Zsolnay factory.
+A mass transit hub -including a bus terminal, a bus stop and a cab rank zone- is situated on the square in front of the railway station.

 Tram

 A tram formerly operated in the city from 1914 to 1960.

 Buses

 Buses are the primary form of public transport in the city.

 Airport

 A new airport opened in Pécs Pécs-Pogány International Airport in March 2006.
 Its main traffic is supplied by smaller charter planes.